 - Address preventative property maintenance to prevent water damage

 No one wants to find black mold in the basement.
-It might not seem easy to prevent mold from growing in your home.
-Especially in your basement, but it is possible, and it is not complicated.
-When you take these precautionary measures you can have peace of mind.
-Knowing that you’re protecting your home and the health of your family.
+It might not seem easy to prevent mold from growing in your home, especially in your basement, but it is possible and it is not complicated.
+When you take these precautionary measures, you can have peace of mind knowing that you’re protecting your home and the health of your family.

 It is possible to keep track of what happens in your basement and avoid mold.
 To start off, monitor humidity levels in your basement with a humidistat (humidity monitor).
-This is a very important step to prevent future mold problems.
-As mold grows and spreads when there is moisture in the environment.
+This is a very important step to prevent future mold problems as mold grows and spreads when there is moisture in the environment.

 Another preventative measure is to inspect the basement frequently, particularly after hard rains or freezing weather.
 There often are leaks or cracks in basements.
 That allows water to seep into the basement after a storm, or when things thaw after being frozen.
 In case you reside in one of the coldest regions, you might want to keep a heat gun (you can go here to find a supplier) handy to thaw the frozen pipes and avoid costly plumbing repairs.

 A Fresh Start Restoration customer once had a pipe break while on vacation for a ten-day cruise to the Bahamas.
 While they were on vacation, their home was being destroyed.
 Their return was not a nice or restful one.
 As soon as the walked into their home they heard a strange noise and smelled a foul odor.
 They rushed to their basement to find that freezing weather had caused the main water line to burst.
 So their 2000+ square foot basement was filled ankle-deep with water.

-Because the water damage occurred over 72 hours the risks of mold was high they contracted our services.
-We worked with our contractors to remove the standing water, removed unsalvageable materials, and carefully monitored the drying progress.
+Because the water damage occurred over 72 hours, the risks of mold was high and they contracted our services.
+We worked with our contractors to remove the standing water, removed un-salvageable materials, and carefully monitored the drying progress.
 We carefully removed the mold that had already begun to grow.
 These types of water damage jobs need to have extreme care used when starting the cleanup process.
 Many of the major franchises just follow the standard protocols with water damage.
 However, when mold has started to grow any air movement circulates the air and mold spores become airborne.
 If in doubt, it is best to call an experienced mold professional.
 At FreshStart we not only have the mold experience, but also years of experience in the water damage restoration industry.

 We always suggest getting a professional assessment of mold in the basement; before taking on any DIY projects on your own.
 A reoccurring mold problem means that it is much bigger than what you can see.
-At Fresh Start Restoration, the health of our customer’s matters!
+At Fresh Start Restoration, the health of our customers matters!
 We provide award-winning customer service at affordable prices.
 We will work with you from start to finish to see that your home is mold-free.